About St James’s Palace

 The State Apartments are sometimes used for entertaining during State Visits, as well as for other ceremonial and formal occasions, and the Palace also hosts up to 100 receptions each year for charities associated with members of the Royal Family.

 On the death of the monarch, The Accession Council meets in St James’s Palace before the Garter King of Arms proclaims the accession of a new monarch.
-Happier occasions have most recently included hosting the christening of Prince George in 2013.
+Happier occasions have included hosting the christening of Prince George in 2013.

 St James’s Palace is closed to the public, but you can still visit the Chapel Royal.
 Visitors can also view the Household Cavalry guards inspection at St James’s Palace, and the Changing of the Guard also departs from the Palace everyday (11am on weekdays, 10am on Sundays) towards Buckingham Palace.